End of Year Sale - Up to $65K off - Ends Dec. 31st

 Jaw Crushers

-Reduction ratio - 6:1
+Reduction ratio: 6:1

-Jaw Crushers use pressure to break up very hard, flaky, and slabby rocks by passing them between a moving surface and a stationary one.
+Jaw crushers use pressure to break up very hard, flaky, and slabby rocks by passing them between a moving surface and a stationary one.
 They are generally used for primary crushing but also provide great results with secondary crushing.
 Jaw crushers are excellent for breaking up concrete, rock and asphalt.

 inside the jaw crusher jaw box